 In addition, in August 2011, the Government of Canada adopted economic sanctions against North Korea under the Special Economic Measures Act.
 These sanctions are in addition to existing sanctions passed under the United Nations Act.
 The Special Economic Measures (DPRK) Regulations were enacted to reinforce the message to the North Korean government that its aggressive actions are unacceptable.
 Canada's sanctions on North Korea are among the toughest in the world and include a ban on all imports from and exports to North Korea, with certain humanitarian exemptions.

 The Canadian Ambassador resident in Seoul is responsible for relations with North Korea, while North Korea's Permanent Representative to the UN in New York is accredited to Canada.

 For additional information on sanctions against North Korea, please consult the website Canadian Economic Sanctions – Democratic People’s Republic of Korea.

-Since 2005, Canada has provided $17.7 million in humanitarian assistance to North Korea, all of it through experienced international organizations such as the World Food Program and the Red Cross to respond to critical needs in North Korea.
-Canada will only provide humanitarian assistance to North Korea where the provision of such assistance is considered appropriate.
+Since 2005, Canada has provided over $20 million in humanitarian assistance to North Korea, all of it through experienced international organizations such as the World Food Program and the Red Cross to respond to critical needs in North Korea.
+Canada will only provide humanitarian assistance to North Korea where the provision of such assistance is deemed appropriate.